10 of Benjamin Franklin’s Lesser-Known Feats of Awesomeness

-As a youngster, Ben learned to swim in Philadelphia’s Schuylkill River and became somewhat of an expert.
+As a youngster, Franklin learned to swim in Philadelphia’s Schuylkill River and became somewhat of an expert.
 On a Thames River boating trip with friends, a 19-year-old Franklin jumped into the river and swam from Chelsea to Blackfriars (around 3.5 miles), performing all sorts of water tricks along the way or, as he described it, “…many feats of activity, both upon and under the water, that surprised and pleased those to whom they were novelties.”
 Franklin’s Phelpsian feats earned him an honorary induction into the International Swimming Hall of Fame in 1968.

 He was such an excellent swimmer, one of the careers he considered (and seemingly one of the few he did not choose) was running a swimming school of his own.
 Of course, he also invented his own swim fins.

-Many people know that Ben Franklin owned a printing company and the Pennsylvania Gazette.
-But it may be new knowledge that his company also printed all of the paper money for Pennsylvania, New Jersey, and Delaware.
+Many people know that Franklin owned a printing company and the Pennsylvania Gazette.
+But they may be unaware that his company also printed all of the paper money for Pennsylvania, New Jersey, and Delaware.
 Beginning in 1929, his face would grace the front of the $100 bill and people would call them “Benjamins” in his honor.

 Because the things Franklin was doing in his experiments with electricity were so new, he had to make words up for them as he went along.
-One scholar suggests that Franklin may have been the first to use as many as 25 electrical terms including battery, brushed, charged, conductor, and even electrician.
+One scholar suggests Franklin may have been the first to use as many as 25 electrical terms including battery, brushed, charged, conductor, and even electrician.

-Franklin was terrified of debt and viewed it as similar to slavery because he believed that, through the acquisition of debt, man essentially sold his own freedom.
+Franklin was terrified of debt and viewed it as similar to slavery because he believed that, through the acquisition of debt, a person essentially sold their own freedom.
 He was so anti-debt that he often spoke (seriously) about forming an international organization called The Society of the Free and Easy for virtuous individuals who, among other things, were free of debt and, therefore, easy in spirit.